jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives14.md

 - They had obedience-based discipleship.
 The tenth generation of Bhojpuri Christians were just as spiritually mature and strong as the first generation.
 They had a cycle of hearing, obeying, and sharing which developed mature believers.

 >==An old man sat on the edge of the road approaching the village.
-When he saw me, he semed startled.
+When he saw me, he seemed startled.
 He slowly stood up and came to meet me.
 >	"Finally!" he exclaimed.
 "You are finally here."
 Before I could say anything he took my arm and pulled me into the village.
 >	"Here is the man I told you about."
 He told people as he pulled me along.
 "Here is the man I dreamed about every night for the last 20 years.
 My dreams told me that we must listen to everything this man tells us."
 >I shared the gospel and a church now meets in that village.
 God is at work in people's hearts, even before we walk into their lives.
-According to this man, God told him 20 years before that I ws coming to his village.
+According to this man, God told him 20 years before that I was coming to his village.
 Twenty years prior to that moment, I was studying to be an engineer.
 I had no desire and no call at that time to be a minister or a church planter.
 (699)==

 >Planting churches is easier if you're working with God and the people He has prepared, rather than trying to force the gospel on people who aren't ready.
 (700)